 Birding & Kayaking At Lake Martin

 Despite our brief stay, we had a fabulous time.
-We spent one entire day exploring nearby Lake Martin and Cypress Island Preserve, and were thrilled to find hundreds of nesting Great Egrets, Snowy Egrets, Little Blue Herons, and Roseate Spoonbills.
-We walked the trails in the morning, and in the afternoon launched our kayak for a leisurely paddle through the beautiful and mysterious swamp.
+One entire day, we explored nearby Lake Martin and Cypress Island Preserve.
+We were thrilled to find hundreds of Great Egrets, Snowy Egrets, Little Blue Herons, and Roseate Spoonbills nesting in the trees here.
+In the morning, we walked the trails, and in the afternoon launched our kayak for a leisurely paddle through the beautiful and mysterious swamp.

 Music is central to the Acadian way of life, and dance halls, cafes, restaurants, and bars are filled with the lively sounds of Cajun music.
 Saturday mornings are traditional times for music jams, and we discovered a charming coffee shop in downtown Breaux Bridge (aptly named “Joie de Vivre“) where we enjoyed a couple of hours of spirited music, song, and dance.
-It was a blast to watch people of all ages enjoying the music and the community.
-Here’s a snippet of fun, Cajun style:
+We had a blast watching people of all ages enjoying the music and the community.
+Here’s a snippet of fun, Cajun-style:

 Saturday morning Cajun jam at Joie de Vivre, Breaux Bridge, Louisiana

-Both times we’ve visited Breaux Bridge we’ve stayed at Poche’s Fish-N-Camp, a delightful campground with fairly spacious sites situated around fishing ponds.
-We happened to be there on Easter weekend this time, and the campground was filled to bursting with families and little kids running around with Easter baskets.
+Both times we’ve visited Breaux Bridge we’ve stayed at Poche’s Fish-N-Camp.
+It’s a delightful campground with fairly spacious sites situated around fishing ponds.
+We happened to be there on Easter weekend, and the campground was filled to bursting with families and little kids running around with Easter baskets.
 Nonetheless, it was a relatively peaceful stay—we got into the groove of the zydeco/Cajun/country music of our neighbors, and just let the good times roll.